 50. Kahũthia - the one who makes seemingly heavy things appear light.

 52. Kamande - There was a Kamande riika (initiation age set) in 1902

 54. Kamau - There was a Kamau riika initiated in 1845

-56. Kamotho - 'Kimotho' means left hand.
+56. Kamotho - small left handed.
 A child may have been jokingly called 'kamotho' by his peers, and the name stuck.
 When he became a grandfather, he authorised the name to be used formally.
 Of course, not all 'Kamothos' are left-handed as the name entered the mainstream ages ago.